gintonicai/documentation/mvp/inference-subchain-guide/getting-started.md

 Before you start firing off API requests, make sure you've got these basics covered:

-1. **gintonic Account**: If you haven't already, sign up at [console.gintonic.ai](https://console.gintonic.ai/).
+1. **gintonic Inference Account**: If you haven't already, sign up at [https://console.gintonic.ai/inference](https://console.gintonic.ai/inference).
 It's quick, painless, and free to create an account.
 2. **API Key**: You'll need this to authenticate your requests.
 Here's how to get one:
    * Log into your gintonic account
    * Navigate to the 'API Keys' section